 Must-Read – Retirement Planning Vs Child Future Planning

 Looking at mounting inflation if you keep on delaying the savings part then you could be in a major mess later.
 Looking at some societal obligations which in turn affect the personal goals achievement we hereby suggest some tips which can be helpful in achieving the goals comfortably in your own way.

 1.)
 Open Public Provident Fund (PPF) account: The moment the child receives the first monetary gift, open a PPF account in his/her name.
 Do ensure that whatever child receives it should be used only for his/her benefit.
 This will in turn ease your pressure of saving.

 4.)
-Education: You can compromise on savings for your son’s education as one can comfortably get education loan whenever or if required.
-But for the daughter’s education you should save adequately as you may not want your daughter to keep on paying the education loan EMIs even after marriage.
+Education: You can compromise on savings for your son’s education as one can comfortably get an education loan whenever or if required.
+But for the daughter’s education, you should save adequately as you may not want your daughter to keep on paying the education loan EMIs even after marriage.

 5.)
 Get Insured: Never purchase insurance in the name of your child.
 Understand the importance and purpose of insurance.
 It is to be purchased to manage the risk prevalent in one’s life-death, health problems, accidents.
 If you want your goals to be met comfortably then proper insurance planning is inevitable.
 Also what is important is sum assured and not the number of policies.